Swaptoshi/swaptoshi-service/docs/prerequisites_docker_macos.md

 ## Next steps

-If you have all dependencies installed properly, it is possible to run pre-build Docker images with Lisk Service.
+If you have all dependencies installed properly, it is possible to run pre-build Docker images with Klayr Service.
 It is also possible to build those images locally by using the `make build-images` command.

 Refer to the main [README](../README.md) file regarding the next steps.